Faithful Semitoric Systems: Completely integrable Hamiltonian systems

 \subsection{$\Z$-affine structure on the regular part of the leaf space}

 When the fibers of an integrable system are compact, the regular leaf space inherits a {\em geometric} structure.
-This is a consequence of the Liouville-Arnol'd theorem, which provides a local normal form for a neighborhood of a regular leaf (cf.\ Cushman $\&$ Bates \cite[Appendix D]{cush_bat}, Duistermaat \cite{duistermaat}, Guillemin $\&$ Sternberg \cite[Chapter 44]{gui_ster_st}, Sepe $\&$ \vungoc\ \cite{sepe_vu_ngoc} for various versions of a proof).
-Let $\Omega$ be the canonical symplectic form on $\cotan \mathbb{T}^n \cong\mathbb{T}^n\times\R^n$ for which the projection $\mathrm{pr}_2 : (\cotan\mathbb{T}^n,\Omega)\to \R^n$ defines an integrable system.
+This is a consequence of the Liouville--Arnol'd theorem, which provides a local normal form for a neighborhood of a regular leaf (cf.\ Cushman and Bates \cite[Appendix~D]{cush_bat}, Duister\-maat~\cite{duistermaat}, Guillemin and Sternberg \cite[Chapter~44]{gui_ster_st}, Sepe and \vungoc\ \cite[Theorem~3.36]{sepe_vu_ngoc} for various versions of a proof).
+Let $\Omega$ be the canonical symplectic form on $\cotan \mathbb{T}^n \cong\mathbb{T}^n\times\R^n$ for which the projection $\operatorname{pr}_2 \colon (\cotan\mathbb{T}^n,\Omega)\to \R^n$ defines an integrable system.